ASendellPrice/IIB-rtd/docs/source/glossary.rst

 .. dropdown:: Metrological Traceability

-   **Definition:** In wet labs, metrological traceability is the gold standard for linking measurements (e.g., concentration) back to SI units through reference materials and calibrated instruments.
+   **In wet labs, metrological traceability is the gold standard for linking measurements (e.g., concentration) back to SI units through reference materials and calibrated instruments.**

    *Example usage:*